-Asian cuisine is one of my most favorite outside of my own Caribbean background.
-I love everything about the flavors.
-To be honest, some of my most memorable eats involve Asian cuisine.
-For example, I can still remember that one time I had the most insanely delicious bowl of authentic Japanese ramen, y’all.
+Asian cuisine is one of my favorite cuisines outside of my own Caribbean background.
+I love everything about the flavors, the spices, a lot of their signature dishes, etc. To be honest, some of my most memorable eats involve Asian cuisine.
+Like goodness, I can still remember that one time I had the most insanely delicious bowl of authentic Japanese ramen, y’all.
 OMG.

 (Note: the full ingredients list, including measurements, is provided in the recipe card directly below.)

-I love the pungent flavor of fresh ginger with the garlic and sweetness from the brown sugar.
-All of the elements of flavor really play well off of each other and make this mongolian beef recipe so amazing!
+I love the pungent flavor of fresh ginger with the garlic, sweetness from the brown sugar, and the umami-kissed beef.
+All of the elements of flavor really play well off of each other and make this mongolian beef recipe chef’s kiss 🤌🏾!

 What To Pair With This Recipe

-As pictured, I love enjoying this flavorful mongolian beef with some steamed white rice.
+As pictured, I enjoy serving this saucy mongolian beef over steamed white rice.

 • vegetable fried rice